-The Descriptors of Effective Practice serve as guidance for schools to identify the common elements of successful implementation of each Principle of Effective Practice in the Standards for Accreditation.
-The Descriptors are neither exhaustive nor required.
-The Descriptors provide a template for aligning with the Principles.
-Schools may choose to use different, equally valid paths to align with the Principles.
+The Descriptors of Effective Practice (Descriptors) guide schools in identifying the common areas for successfully implementing each Principle of Effective Practice in the Standards for Accreditation.
+The Descriptors are not exhaustive, but they help the school increase its alignment with the Principles, serving as an effective template.
+Schools may use additional, equally valid paths to align with the Principles of Effective Practice.